AnonymFlow

 • Real price (10%)

-Effective 24-month rate averaged with the disclosed renewal rate.
+Effective term rate together with the disclosed renewal rate.
 Not the entry teaser rate alone.

 • Support (10%)

-Install friction, app legibility, ease of access to advanced settings.
-Lowest weight because most subjective.
+Install friction, app legibility, platform coverage and ease of access to advanced settings.

 Limits & transparency